nya3jp/tast/docs/writing_tests.md

 To set runtime variables, add (possibly repeated) `-var=name=value` flags to `tast run`.

+### Secret variables

+Internal developers can store secret variables in a private repository and make public tests use them.
+See [secret_vars.md] for details.

+[secret_vars.md]: features/secret_vars.md

 ## Parameterized tests

 A test may specify `Params` to generate variations of the test.
 A test with